techgrounds/techgrounds-Rogier1978/000_Project/000_Version1.0/C.Manual.md

 Now click on the new stored pc and a new window will open with a Windows Server 2022 Datacenter Azure Edition running.

 - To access the webserver via SSH you open the start menu, select "Windows Powershell" and click on "Powershell" (without (x86)).
 - When the powershell windows opens type the command "ssh 'username'@10.10.10.10" where username is the username for the webserver you choose at the start of the deployment.
 Type "yes" to continue.
-And finally the matching password with the username is aked to login.
+And finally the matching password with the username is asked to login.